 For the safety of children when bringing in food items from home families are asked to provide an ice brick in their child's lunch box to keep the lunch at an appropriate temperature.
+The preschool now supplies an ice brick to each child upon enrolment to help support families with following this process.
 Should families forget to place an ice brick in their child's lunch box the preschool offers various size ice bricks for daily use.
-Families are also encouraged to place food in child accessible lunch boxes and food ensure that food has been appropriately portioned to develop independence during eating times.
+Families are also encouraged to place food in child accessible lunch boxes and ensure that food has been appropriately portioned to develop independence during eating times.
 Notices are displayed and constant communication is used to ensure that families understand the importance of keeping lunches cool and healthy.